 If you have existing Apps, you can view, edit, or delete them via the developer portal’s App page.

-Accessing the Twitter API, Twitter Ads API, or Labs endpoints requires a set of authentication credentials, also known as keys and tokens, that you must pass with each request.
+Accessing the Twitter API and Twitter Ads API requires a set of authentication credentials, also known as keys and tokens, that you must pass with each request.
 These credentials can come in different forms depending on the type of authentication that is required by the specific endpoint that you are using.

-In addition to generating the keys and tokens necessary to make Twitter API requests, you will also be able to set access permissions, document the use case or purpose for the App, and modify other settings related to your App developer environment from within the management dashboard.
+In addition to generating the keys and tokens necessary to make Twitter API requests, you will also be able to set access permissions, document the use case or purpose for the App, define a callback URL, and modify other settings related to your App developer environment from within the management dashboard.

 Apps and Projects

 You can visit the dashboard to manage the Apps associated with your account.
-To learn more, please visit our documentation page on the dashboard.
+To learn more, please visit our documentation page on the developer portal.
 The dashboard allows developers to quickly and easily perform the following tasks:

-- Create a new Project and App or standalone App.
+- Create a new Project, App, or standalone App.

 - Delete an unused Project or App.

-- Regenerate App specific credentials like API key & Secret, bearer token, and App owner access tokens.
+- Regenerate App specific credentials like API Key & Secret, Bearer Token, and the App owner's user Access Tokens.